-Hidden away amongst the buildings and high streets of the Central Business District (CBD) of Melbourne there is a unique trove of graffiti art.
+Hidden away amongst the buildings and high streets of the Central Business District (CBD) of Melbourne is a unique trove of graffiti art.
 Often nestled away, backstreets and alleys intersect the city.
 Turn down any of them and for a moment you are transported to another place.
 So very different from the bustling city which continues around.
+These are the best graffiti laneways of Melbourne.

-So for this post we’ll take you on a bit of a tour around some of the main spots to see Melbourne laneway art.
+So for this post we’ll take you on a bit of a tour around some of the main spots to see the art of the Melbourne graffiti laneways.
 Starting from the main railway station station on Flinders Street and then working our way up through the heart of the CBD taking in some of the best graffiti and street art spots in Melbourne along the way.

 A short walk from Flinders Street station this is, by some way the most popular graffiti tourist spot in the city.
-Hosier Lane is a bit of a tourist magnet.
+Hosier Lane is a bit of a tourist magnet and the most famous graffiti laneway in Melbourne.
 Presumably this isn’t anything to do with the actual quality of the art though.
 Rather, this laneway is the closest one from the railway station.
 It’s just a short walk over and up along the road.
 Pop along here at most times of day and you’ll see crowds of selfie taking tourists and many an artist painting the walls with their Instagram handle on display.
 Certainly if you want your art to be seen and photographed then this is the street to go to.

 Walk to the top of Hosier Lane, turn right and a short walk around the corner along Flinders Lane is the entrance to the bustling alley of ACDC Lane.
 The name, as it suggests, is a tribute to the famed Australian rock band ACDC.
 It’s also the location of the Cherry Bar, a famous rock and roll venue in its own right.
 All in all this is a place known as much as for its musical history as for it’s graffiti.
 Look around and you’ll see plenty of references to the Aussie rock legends as well as nods to other cultural references.
 Mural wise, of particular note, is the giant mural from Fintan Magee at the end of the lane.